oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 ## 4.27 Optional Features

-Support for the ADVERTISE, SEARCHGW, GWINFO and PUBWOS packet types is optional.
+Support for the ADVERTISE, SEARCHGW, GWINFO, PUBLISH QoS -1 and PUBWOS packet types is optional.

 The Forwarder Encapsulation packet type support is optional.
 For instance, it is not required if the MQTT-SN Clients are able to directly reach a
 MQTT-SN Gateway.